Practice Areas

 Penalties for Child Abuse & Neglect

-Even being accused of child abuse or child neglect can damage your reputation.
+Even an accusation of child abuse or child neglect can damage your reputation in Cincinnati.
 But allegations are not convictions.
-And like other crimes, the penalties you face for child abuse and neglect in Cincinnati will depend on the details, your previous criminal record, and the severity of the abuse.
+As with other criminal charges, the penalties for child abuse and neglect in Ohio depend on the facts of the case, your prior criminal record, and the severity of the alleged harm.

 First Offense of Child Abuse

 Most first-time child abuse and neglect charges are first-degree misdemeanors.
-A conviction would mean up to six months in jail, $1,000 in fines, and 200 hours of community service.
+A conviction carries up to six months in jail, up to $1,000 in fines, and up to 200 hours of community service.

-In cases where you’re charged with an OVI while having a child in the vehicle, you also face a one-year driver’s license suspension.
+If the charge involves an OVI with a child in the vehicle, you also face a license suspension under Ohio’s OVI laws.

 OVI Charges with a Record of Abuse

-If you are convicted of an OVI while having a child in the vehicle and have a prior history of child abuse or neglect, you will be charged with a fifth-degree felony.
-This entails a minimum of six months, up to a year in jail, up to $2,500 in fines, 200 hours of community service, and a one-year driver’s license suspension.
+If you are convicted of an OVI while transporting a child and you have a prior history of child abuse or neglect, the offense can be charged as a fifth-degree felony.
+Penalties include 6 to 12 months in prison, up to $2,500 in fines, up to 200 hours of community service, and a one-year driver’s license suspension.

 Prior Convictions of Child Abuse & Neglect

-For a subsequent child abuse offense or cases that resulted in a child being seriously injured, you will be charged with a fourth-degree felony.
-This has a minimum sentence of six months and up to 18 months in jail, up to $5,000 in fines, 200 hours in community service, and a one-year driver’s license suspension if it’s an OVI.
+For a subsequent child abuse offense, or cases where a child suffered serious injury, the charge can rise to a fourth-degree felony.
+Penalties include 6 to 18 months in prison, up to $5,000 in fines, up to 200 hours of community service, and a one-year license suspension if the offense involved an OVI.

 Abuse Charged for Punishing a Child

-If you face child abuse and neglect charges in Cincinnati related to excessive corporal punishment, you may be charged with a third-degree felony.
-This is punishable by a minimum of one year, up to five years in prison, up to $10,000 in fines, and 200 hours of community service.
+Child abuse and neglect charges related to excessive corporal punishment can be filed as a third-degree felony.
+A conviction carries 9 months to 5 years in prison, up to $10,000 in fines, and up to 200 hours of community service.

 Child Abuse & Neglect with Injuries

-In Cincinnati, child abuse and neglect cases involving severe physical harm to the child, excessive corporal punishment, or a subsequent offense of extreme corporal punishment are a second-degree felony.
-This exposes the accused to a minimum of two years, up to eight years in prison, up to $15,000 in fines, and 200 community service hours.
+Cases involving severe physical harm, extreme corporal punishment, or a subsequent offense of extreme corporal punishment can be charged as a second-degree felony.
+Penalties include 2 to 8 years in prison, up to $15,000 in fines, and up to 200 hours of community service.

 Other Consequences of Child Abuse & Neglect

-The scrutiny of the criminal and CPS investigation will undoubtedly impact your reputation.
-You may be separated from your children while the case is pending or lose your job because of the accusations.
+Beyond prison, fines, and a permanent mark on your criminal record, a child abuse or neglect conviction can affect almost every part of your life.
+The scrutiny of the criminal case and the parallel CPS investigation will impact your reputation.
+You may be separated from your children while the case is pending, lose your job, or lose a professional license.

-These are emotionally charged situations with severe penalties and consequences.
-How you handle child abuse and child neglect charges early can make a big difference if your case is resolved and the ultimate impact on your life.
-It’s best to consult a lawyer and build a strong defense.
+These are emotionally charged situations with severe penalties and lasting collateral consequences.
+How you handle child abuse and child neglect charges early in the case makes a real difference in how the matter resolves and how it ultimately affects your life.
+Talking to a lawyer before you talk to investigators is the best first step.

 Defenses to Child Abuse & Child Neglect

-Some common examples of defenses used in child abuse cases include:
+Some common defenses used in child abuse and neglect cases include:

-• Lack of Evidence: Police and CPS investigators are sometimes too aggressive, and people find themselves charged with child abuse or neglect when there is insufficient evidence.
-Evidence in abuse cases often includes medical reports and witness statements, but if you can show there isn’t enough proof that you caused the child injury or harm, you may be able to have the case dropped.
+• Lack of Evidence: Police and CPS investigators sometimes move too quickly.
+Cases often turn on medical reports and witness statements.
+If the state cannot prove you caused the child’s injury or harm, you may be able to have the charge dropped.

-• False Child Abuse Allegations: Whether you’re accused of child abuse because of a mistake or malice, it can be incredibly frustrating to deal with false accusations that you hurt a child.
-Working with a lawyer can better demonstrate how you could not have committed the act.
-For example, maybe you were not with the child on the day they were injured, or there’s evidence the child’s other parent coached them into making a false claim.
+• False Child Abuse Allegations: Whether the allegations come from a mistake or from malice, a defense attorney can demonstrate that you could not have committed the act.
+Maybe you were not with the child on the day of the alleged injury, or there is evidence the child’s other parent coached them into making a false claim.

-• Intent & Causation: Child abuse and child neglect charges require that the child’s injuries result from an intentional act.
-Therefore, accidental injuries do not rise to criminal neglect or child abuse.
+• Intent and Causation: Child abuse and child neglect charges require that the harm result from an intentional act or knowing conduct.
+Accidental injuries do not rise to criminal abuse or neglect.

-• Your Parental Right to Discipline: Ohio law gives parents and guardians the right to administer punishment so long as it does not cause severe injury or death.
-If you can show that abuse claims stemmed from lawfully disciplining your child, you cannot be convicted of abuse or neglect.
+• Your Parental Right to Discipline: Ohio law gives parents and guardians the right to administer reasonable corporal punishment, so long as it does not cause serious harm.
+If the conduct you are charged for falls within the bounds of lawful discipline, you cannot be convicted of abuse or neglect.

 A Child Abuse & Neglect Lawyer Can Help

-Many individuals are charged with child abuse and neglect every day in Cincinnati.
-If you are among them, it is imperative that you immediately contact an experienced defense lawyer.
+People are charged with child abuse and neglect every day in Cincinnati.
+If you are one of them, it is critical to contact an experienced defense lawyer right away.

-Allegations of domestic violence and crimes against children should not be taken lightly, and you should never speak to the police, CPS, or a prosecutor without consulting an attorney.
-It may be tempting to try and explain the situation, but child abuse cases are often complicated, and anything you say could worsen matters.
+Allegations of domestic violence and crimes against children should never be taken lightly, and you should not speak to the police, CPS, or a Hamilton County prosecutor without consulting an attorney first.
+It can be tempting to try to explain the situation, but child abuse cases are complicated, and almost anything you say can make matters worse.

-By working with an experienced defense attorney, you can better understand your rights and options, highlight legal mistakes in your case, and demonstrate how you never committed child abuse or neglect.
-A skilled lawyer can also facilitate your cooperation with CPS, negotiate for a favorable reduction in charges, and ultimately work out the best possible resolution.
+Working with an experienced Cincinnati defense attorney means you understand your rights and options, you can identify legal mistakes in the case, and you can show how you never committed child abuse or neglect.
+A skilled lawyer can also coordinate your cooperation with CPS, negotiate for a favorable reduction in charges, and work toward the best possible resolution.

 Contact Our Cincinnati Child Abuse Lawyers for a Free Consultation

-You don’t have to go through abuse or neglect charges alone.
-If you are under a CPS investigation or arrested for child abuse in Cincinnati, do not make any statements about legal help.
-At LHA, our Cincinnati child abuse lawyers know what you’re going through and how to assist you.
-Let us protect you and get the justice you deserve.
+You do not have to go through abuse or neglect charges alone.
+If you are under a CPS investigation or have been arrested for child abuse in Cincinnati, do not make any statements without legal help.
+At LHA, our Cincinnati child abuse lawyers know what you are going through and how to help.
+Let us protect you and work toward the best possible outcome in your case.

 Free and confidential consultations 24/7: (513) 338-1890 or contact us online.